torhankarina/you_get_an_a/README.md

 We will use [CMake][cmake] to build executables (e.g. tests, the driver program, the benchmarks, etc.).
 Additionally, we will use [Catch2][catch2] for unit testing and benchmarking.

+## Overview

+This program implements a simple **Gradebook** system in C++.
+It allows you to:
+- Add students
+- Add assignments
+- Enter grades
+- Print a formatted report of all students and their grades

+The report is printed to the **console** in CSV format, so it’s easy to copy into a spreadsheet if desired.

+## How It Works

+The program defines a single class: **Gradebook**, which internally manages:
+- A list of **students** (first name, last name, and ID)
+- A list of **assignments** (name and total points)
+- A map of **grades** (per student and assignment)

+When you run the program, it demonstrates the Gradebook by:
+1. Adding three students and two assignments
+2. Entering several grades
+3. Printing a formatted grade report

 ## Building Executables With CMake

 You can use CMake to compile and build the executables for the project.
 First, you need to create a `build/` directory in the project.
 The build directory will house all of the compiled files as well as the `Makefile` for the project.
 Note that we do NOT check the `build/` directory into version control since each person will have to regenerate the executables on their own machine.